Seguridad Social

 Social Security in Spain: How the Seguridad Social Works

 The Seguridad Social is Spain's public social security system.
-It is what gives you access to public healthcare, builds your pension, covers you during sick leave, and protects you if you lose your job.
-Nearly every person who lives and works in Spain is connected to it in some way.
-Understanding how it works, and which route applies to your situation, is one of the most important things to get right when you move to Spain.
+It gives you access to public healthcare, builds your pension, covers you during sick leave, and protects you if you lose your job.
+Almost everyone who lives and works in Spain is connected to it.
+The hard part is not the system itself; it is knowing which of the four registration routes applies to your situation, because the route determines your process, your documents, and whether you contribute or not.
+This page explains how the Seguridad Social works in 2026, what it covers, and walks you through each of the four routes so you can identify yours.

 Social Security in Spain: How the Seguridad Social Works